 Just meter from the Jeffrey Street Wharf, the Mary Booth lookout reserve.
 This reserve is an amazing and quiet spot to enjoy some of the best views in town.
 Located pretty much across from Circular Quay and the Opera House, it truly has some magnificent harbour scenery.

 There is not a lot of lighting in the park at night.
-So if you are a female traveling solo it can be a bit eerie.
+So if you are a female travelling solo it can be a bit eerie.
 During sunset, you will most like to see many other tourists, but when it is dark, most people leave.
 Leaving you along in a park without a friendly face can be a bit daunting.
-It is a safe neighborhood, but this is just something to be aware of.
+It is a safe neighbourhood, but this is just something to be aware of.

 Beulah St Wharf | Kirribilli wharf